nharrisonau/R-Diff/CONTRIBUTING.md

 ## Contributing new backdoor samples

-You need to create a pull request with your contribution.
+You first need to create an [issue](https://github.com/binsec/rosarum/issues) discussing the change you want to make.
+Once the discussion has converged, you can fork the repo, make changes and create a [pull request](https://github.com/binsec/rosarum/pulls) with your contribution.
 You should try to follow the existing structure of the repo.

 ### Backdoor sample directory name and placement